Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ### Translating with 99translations

+### Uploading locales to 99translations
-**Note:** Please do not try to upload translations to 99translations.com after you've downloaded them to edit them in a texteditor.
-There are some weird bugs with that.
+Please do not try to upload translations to 99translations.com after you've downloaded them to edit them in a texteditor.
+The reasons are:

+* If you made syntax errors that made the YAML file invalid, 99translations is terrible at informing you about that
+* If someone else made changes while you're editing the file, they would be overwritten by yours.
+* If you leave English strings in the file, 99transaltions would treat them as complete translations.

 You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.
-If you do so please try to provide as complete translations as possible.
+But if you do so please try to provide as complete translations as possible, I don't have the time to do every minor upload.
+If you want to provide constant updates, you can choose one of the methods above or upload them self, but get really sure to avoid the mentioned issues.

+### Starting

 First go to  [[99translations.com|http://99translations.com]] and create/sign-in to your account.